 Quick verdict

 Put the router high, open, and as central as your apartment allows — usually an open shelf with a clear path toward the rooms where you work and stream.
 Only buy hardware if placement fails.
+If you are not sure placement is your problem at all, start with Apartment Wi-Fi Solutions to match the symptom to the fix.

 - If one room stays weak